tregota/homey-join/README.txt

-Control your devices using Join by joaoapps.
+Control your devices using Join.

 Uses the API provided by joaoapps to, amongst other things, send notifications, toggle 'do not disturb' and trigger Tasker or EventGhost tasks.